 There are three levels of sexual assault charges in Nebraska: first-degree, second-degree, and third-degree.
 The type of offense you are charged with, and the corresponding penalties, will depend on the circumstances surrounding the alleged act.

 The most serious offenses fall under first-degree sexual assault.
-This refers to any sexual penetration of a person without his or her consent.
+This refers to any sexual penetration of a person without their consent.
 In this scenario, there may be an explicit or implied lack of consent.

-This offense also applies when the alleged offender is 19 or older, and the accuser is between 12 and 15.
+This offense also applies when the alleged offender is 19 or older, and the accuser is between 12 and 15 years old.
 First-degree sexual assault is a Class II felony punishable by one to 50 years in prison.

 This level of offense also involves unwanted sexual contact.
 For a charge to fall into this category, it must have resulted in a serious bodily injury.
-As a Class IIA felony, this is punishable by up to 20 years in prison.
+As a Class IIA felony, a second-degree conviction is punishable by up to 20 years in prison.

 When there is sexual contact of a person without his or her consent that does not result in a serious bodily injury, it is referred to as third-degree sexual assault.
 This is a Class I misdemeanor punishable by up to one year in prison and/or a fine of up to $1,000.